 - Configure your external service to POST data to the TagoIO Generic HTTPS endpoint with your Authorization (header or query).

 - (Optional) Adjust your outgoing JSON so it matches the simplest format.
+The body can be a single object or an array of objects.

 - Create the device in TagoIO and pick the right connector (Generic Endpoint + Generic Sensor or a decoder-enabled connector).